yougotwill/cheapee/README.md

 ## Development

 This project is a Flutter application.

+This project was built and tested on iOS using XCode and an iPhone 7.

 A few resources to get you started if this is your first Flutter project: